The basics of image copyright explained

 It’s at this stage that the breach of copyright is blamed on an intern who has now left the company, leaving those left behind with no knowledge of the misdemeanour.
 Unfortunately, the company that owns the website is liable as it’s done the publishing.
 So if we find any of our pictures on your website, we’ll take screen grabs and then ask you for evidence that you’ve paid for the use of our pictures – which of course you won’t be able to provide because you’ve stolen them.

 It’s at this point that we’ll establish where you’ve stolen our pictures from, before presenting you with a bill for their use.
-Because we’re nice we won’t send threatening letters; we’ll just ask you to pay what you should have paid, and a bit more for taking up our time.
+Because we’re nice we won’t initially send any threatening letters; we’ll just ask you to pay what you should have paid, and a bit more for taking up our time.
 But if you decide that ignoring us will make us go away, we’ll up the ante.
 We don’t like to involve lawyers because it gets stressful and expensive for everyone, but nobody likes to be ripped off so we will get heavy if we have to, and ultimately it won’t be us bearing the cost of any legal action – it’ll be you.

 For more on UK copyright law (relating specifically to images) you can read this document.